DIARY-Top Economic Events to Feb. 28

 TUESDAY, JANUARY 16

-PHILADELPHIA, United States - Philadelphia Federal Reserve Bank issues historical revisions to its Non-Manufacturing Business Outlook Survey. - 1330 GMT
+DAVOS, Switzerland - German Economy Minister Robert Habeck speaks at an event about 'Europe in the New Global Economy' at the World Economic Forum held in Davos - 1300 GMT.
+PHILADELPHIA, United States - Philadelphia Federal Reserve Bank issues historical revisions to its Non-Manufacturing Business Outlook Survey - 1330 GMT.

 WEDNESDAY, JANUARY 17

+** STOCKHOLM - First Deputy Riksbank Governor Anna Breman gives her view on the economic situation and current monetary policy during the BoPol Live Stockholm conference - 0810 GMT.

-BERLIN - German Economy Minister Robert Habeck answers lawmakers questions during session of lower house of parliament Bundestag. – 1200 GMT
+DAVOS, SWITZERLAND - ECB President Christine Lagarde speak at 'How to Trust Economics' event at the World Economic Forum held in Davos - 1615 GMT.
+BERLIN - German Economy Minister Robert Habeck answers lawmakers questions during session of lower house of parliament Bundestag – 1200 GMT.

 WASHINGTON DC - Federal Reserve issues the Beige Book - 1900 GMT.